robinmoisson/staticrypt/README.md

 # you can also pass '--share' without specifying the URL to get the `#staticrypt_pwd=...`
 staticrypt test.html --share https://example.com/encrypted.html
 # => https://example.com/encrypted.html#staticrypt_pwd=5bfbf1343c7257cd7be23ecd74bb37fa2c76d041042654f358b6255baeab898f

+# add --share-remember to auto-enable "Remember-me" - useful if you want send one link to autodecrypt multiple pages
+# (you can also just append '&remember_me')
+staticrypt test.html --share --share-remember
+# => #staticrypt_pwd=5bfbf1343c7257cd7be23ecd74bb37fa2c76d041042654f358b6255baeab898f&remember_me
 ```

 **Pin the salt to use staticrypt in your CI in a build step** - if you want want the "Remember-me" or share features to work accross multiple pages or multiple successive deployment, the salt needs to stay the same ([see why](https://github.com/robinmoisson/staticrypt#why-does-staticrypt-create-a-config-file)).
 If you run StatiCrypt in a CI step, you can pin the salt in two ways: